kubewarden/docs/docs/howtos/raw-policies.md

 ### Validation

 The raw validation endpoint is exposed at `/validate_raw` and accepts `POST` requests.
+Since we have deployed a service, we can set a port-forward to access it with `kubectl port-forward service/policy-server-service 3000:3000 -n default`.

 Let's try to validate a JSON document against the `raw-validation` policy: